 VAdata, managed by the Virginia Sexual and Domestic Violence Action Alliance, is Virginia's web-based data collection system.
 VAdata was developed to enhance and improve the

-collection of statewide data from all victims who use the services of
+collection of statewide data from all survivors who use the services of

 project began in April of 1996 through the support of the Violence

-A survivor of domestic and sexual violence wrote these words on a
+A survivor of domestic violence wrote these words on a

 where services were received.
 This survey is a part of the data